-What’s contributing to that growth?
-Those surveyed point to an increasing demand for content creation, social media, brand reputation and media relations.
+So, what’s contributing to that growth?
+Those surveyed point to increasing demand for content creation, social media, brand reputation and media relations.

 Keeping up with the demand has many brands in a quandary.
 Do we ask our internal PR team to handle the load?
 Or do we hire an outside firm to help?
 Sometimes, it’s not a clear-cut decision.

 Hire an Agency or Work with an In-House Team?

 It’s no secret that internal PR teams can be strapped for time.
 As demands increase, brands either have to hire more staff or look to external resources for assistance.

 Sometimes, there are areas of specialisation organisations may need that internal public relations staff may not possess.
 Not every team has a crisis communications expert or a social media strategist.

 Whether it’s needing an extra set of hands or requiring particular expertise, companies may want to consider bringing an agency on board to assist.

 There are always pros and cons involved when working with an external resource.
 While an agency may bring a fresh pair of eyes to a project, they may also bring disjointed communications and add complexity to the process.
 This is why it’s important to consider the best practices for working with an agency and some pitfalls to watch out for along the way.